vezzolter/DSA/DataStructures/Array/Array.md

 - **Game Development** — arrays are crucial in game development for managing various game elements, such as characters, items, or terrain data.
 They provide a structured way to organize and manipulate in-game entities.

 - **Embedded Systems** — in embedded systems programming, arrays are often used to manage sensor data, control outputs, or store configuration information due to their simplicity and efficiency.

+---

+**Common Practical Problems:**
+- Reverse the array.
+- Find the Kth largest and Kth smallest number in an array.
+- Find the occurrence of an integer in the array.
+- Subarray with given Sum.
+- Find duplicates in an array.
+- Find GCD of all elements in an array.
+- Finding LCM of an array of numbers.
+- Find the missing integer.
+- Find the factorial of a large number.
+- Minimum number of jumps to reach the end.
+- Find whether an array is a subset of another array.
+- Maximum Index.
+- Coin Change Problem.
+- Longest Alternating subsequence.
+- Stock buy and sell Problem.
+- Move negative elements to front of array.